kkohoutek/cleverbot-laravel/README.md

     // ...
 Return  ...
 });
 ```
 // Hello Cleverbot!\
 [2022-04-23 18:20:15] local.DEBUG: No. That's not my name. \
 // How is it going?\
 [2022-04-23 18:20:16] local.DEBUG: Not telling you.\
 \
 \
-Use dependency injection to get access to the Cleverbot singleton.
-Use the ´query´ method to communicate with the Cleverbot API.
-The valid parsed JSON response looks like this (for more info, visit https://www.cleverbot.com/api/howto/):
+The valid parsed JSON response looks something like this (for more info, visit https://www.cleverbot.com/api/howto/):
 ```json
 {
   "cs":"76nxdxIJO2...AAA",